 For the avoidance of doubt, a Gambling Machine is not a service or vending machine.
-It is only when reward by means of chance or skill is offered that the machine then becomes a mode of gambling.
+It is only when reward by means of chance, or chance and skill combined, is offered that the machine then becomes a mode of gambling.